aosabook/500lines/objmodel/chapter.md

 ----------------------

 The object model we will start out with is an extremely simplified version of that of Smalltalk.
+Smalltalk was an object-oriented programming language designed by Alan Kay's group at Xerox Parc in the 1970s.
+It popularized object-oriented programming and is the source of many features found in today's programming languages.
+One of the core tenets of Smalltalk's language design was "everything is an object".
+Smalltalk's most immediate successor in use today is Ruby, which uses a more C-like syntax but retains most of Smalltalk's object model.

-It will have classes and instances of them, the ability to read and write attributes into objects, the ability to call methods on objects and the ability for a class to be a subclass of another class.
+The object model of this section will have classes and instances of them, the ability to read and write attributes into objects, the ability to call methods on objects and the ability for a class to be a subclass of another class.
 Right from the beginning, classes will be completely regular objects, that can themselves have